Enderlook/Net-State-Machine/README.md

     /// Same as Create() but includes a value that can be passed to subscribed delegates. public StateMachine<TState, TEvent, TRecipient> CreateWithParameter<TParameter>(TRecipient recipient, TParameter parameter);

-    /// Same as Create() but returns a builder that can accept arbitrary amount of parameter that can be passed to subscribed delegates. public StateMachine<TState, TEvent, TRecipient>.CreateParametersBuilder CreateWithParameters(TRecipient recipient);
+    /// Stores a parameter(s) that can be passed to subscribed delegates. public ParametersBuilder With<T>(T parameter);

+    public readonly struct ParametersBuilder
+    {
+        /// Stores a parameter tha can be passed to callbacks. public ParametersBuilder With<TParameter>(TParameter parameter);

+        /// Creates the state machine.
+        public StateMachine<TState, TEvent, TRecipient> Create(TRecipient recipient);
+    }
 }

 public sealed class StateMachineBuilder<TState, TEvent, TRecipient> : IFinalizable